rootfs/rootfs.github.com/_posts/2015-2-20-Storage-in-Cloud.md

 #### Portability

-Cloud storage may vary from one vendor to another, with absence of industry wide protocols.
-This poses a migration risk for Cloud hoppers.
+Cloud storage technologies may vary from one vendor to another, with absence of industry wide protocols.
+This poses a migration risk for
+Cloud hoppers.
 In constrast, NFS/CIFS/iSCSI/FC protocols are found in all storage servers, as long as in-cloud storage server exists, such migration risk is much deminished.